pierrejay/EZModbus/docs/30-how-to-guides/399-api-reference.md

 # API Reference

-Summary of the main EZModbus types & overview of APIs used in application code, organized by component with clear signatures and usage patterns.
+Summary of the main EZModbus types and APIs used in application code, organized by component.

+This page focuses on the public, user-facing API.
+Low-level hooks used internally by the built-in interfaces are intentionally omitted unless they are useful for normal application integration.

 ## Core Types & Enums